 Panopto allows for easy recording and sharing of courses, lectures, and presentations.
 Panopto is designed to simplify the lecture-capture process.
 Recordings in Panopto are viewable on most web browsers and mobile devices.

 Is there any Panopto training?

-If none of the scheduled workshops meet your schedule you can email email@example.com to schedule a consultation.
+You can also email firstname.lastname@example.org to schedule a consultation.

 Where can I find Panopto?